MathMan05/JankClient/CompressingImages.md

 ### pngcrush
 Good, but should be ran before optipng, but isn't as good as it, use in tandom
 ### optipng
-The best tool to really shrink pngs to be as small as they can be.
+The second best tool to really shrink pngs to be as small as they can be.

 ## WEBP
 it's better than png, though I have a feeling more could be done to compress these